GENDER EQUALITY BODIES

 - Networking group for female PhD students (within the GEECCO project)

 Utilization of HR Excellence in Research to enhance gender equality

-- Disseminating information concerning the opportunity to combine child rearing with part-time work (according to the Labour Code), which mitigates long breaks in scientific careers.
+- Disseminating information concerning the opportunity to combine child-rearing with part-time work (according to the Labour Code), which mitigates long breaks in scientific careers.

 - Developing a formal procedure for reporting cases of discrimination at work by the employees.

-- The CUT’s Code of Ethics clearly defines values which employees should espouse, for example: lack of any form of discrimination, including on the grounds of gender, age, ethnic, national or social origin, religion or belief, sexual orientation, language, disability, political opinion, social or economic condition.
+- The CUT’s Code of Ethics clearly defines values which employees should espouse, for example, lack of any form of discrimination, including on the grounds of gender, age, ethnic, national or social origin, religion or belief, sexual orientation, language, disability, political opinion, social or economic condition.

-- Encouraging researchers who experience a career break due to parental or maternity leave, long illness or change in employment profile to return to work in the research sector through the activity of The Regional Contact Point for European Research Programme (organizing numerous training sessions aimed at promoting grants which help researchers resume their scientific career, along with the annual “Women in science and business” conference where women researchers who successfully reconcile family and professional life).
-These interesting success stories have inspired participants to become more active and develop their research career.
+- Encouraging researchers who experience a career break due to parental or maternity leave, long illness, or change in employment profile to return to work in the research sector through the activity of The Regional Contact Point for European Research Programme (organizing numerous training sessions aimed at promoting grants which help researchers resume their scientific career, along with the annual “Women in science and business” conference where women researchers who successfully reconcile family and professional life).
+These interesting success stories have inspired participants to become more active and develop their research careers.

 - Cyclical meetings "Krakow University of Technology is a Woman" promoting the principles of gender equality and providing a forum for discussion for female scientists at the university.

 Response to a request for public information dated 31.08.2021